codingpop/PostIt/README.md

 ```
 The command will install all the dependencies that PostIt needs to run on your machine without any hiccups.

-Next, create a Postgres database with username and password, then create a .env file and configure it in the format specified below:
+Next, create a Postgres database with a username and password, then create a .env file and configure it in the format specified below:

 ```
 DB_HOST=database_url